I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndiswriteeventlogentry.md

 <p><b>NdisWriteEventLogEntry</b> is called only by protocol drivers.
 Miniport drivers should call
     <b>NdisWriteErrorLogEntry</b> to log events and errors.</p>

-<p><b>NdisWriteEventLogEntry</b> allocates an I/O error log record, fills in the record with the supplied
-    information about the event, and then writes the record to the I/O error log file.
-A user can view the logged event, including an optional description of the event and/or optional binary dump data, with the Win32 event viewer.</p>

-<p>The NT error-logging thread uses any strings supplied in the optional
-    <i>StringsList</i> to fill in messages written into the Win32 event log.
-Each string must be a
-    NUL-terminated Unicode string.
-The I/O manager assumes that the initial string is either the name of the driver reporting the error or the name of the device that caused the error.</p>

-<p>The Unicode strings supplied by the caller should be read from the registry or should be
-    language-independent (that is, the strings should be the same in any language -- for example, the string could be a file name).</p>

-<p>Caller-supplied dump data can be any binary data (such as register values) that is useful in
-    understanding the event.
-The caller does not have to pad the binary data.
-If necessary,
-    <b>NdisWriteEventLogEntry</b> pads the binary dump data so that the final data size is a multiple integral
-    of
-    <b>sizeof</b>(ULONG).</p>

-<p>The system limits the total size of the optional data supplied to
-    <b>NdisWriteEventLogEntry</b>.
-The combined size of the strings list and the (possibly padded) binary
-    dump must be less than or equal to MAX_EVENT_LOG_DATA_SIZE.</p>

-<p><b>NdisWriteEventLogEntry</b> is called only by protocol drivers.
-Miniport drivers should call
-    <b>NdisWriteErrorLogEntry</b> to log events and errors.</p>

 ## -requirements
 <table>
 <tr>